csabapalfi/web-perf-like-its-2017/slides.md

 ## ~~🤹 tips and tricks~~

-## 📏 measurements
+## ⏱️ measurements

 Note:

 * you can't improve what you can't measure

-* chosing good measurements lets you optimize optimize what matters
+* chosing good measurements lets you optimize what matters

 ---